Eric-Dally/Creating-Tables-with-SQL-for-Pewlett-and-Hackard-Analysis/README.md

 ## Overview of analysis:

 ### Purpose:
-The purpose of this project was to identify employees that could be retireming soon so that Pewlett_Hackard can start planning to fill vacant positions.
+The purpose of this project was to identify employees that soon to be retireing so that Pewlett_Hackard can start planning to fill vacant positions.

 ## Results:
 ### Retirement Title Table: